united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/_index.md

 ## Why Data Contracts

 This standardization enhances data integrity and reduces the risk of system failures when modifications are necessary.
 Implementing Data Contracts also improves the scalability and maintainability of your architecture, allowing your organization to manage complex data interactions efficiently.

+## Deep Dive into Data modeling

+If this has sparked your interest, or you want to read more about reasons why we use this approach, we recommend reading the aricle about [Data Modeling in the UNS](https://learn.umh.app/lesson/data-modeling-in-the-unified-namespace-mqtt-kafka/) on our learn page.

 ## Connectivity